key4hep/k4MarlinWrapper/doc/starterkit/k4MarlinWrapperCLIC/CEDViaWrapper.md

               )
 ```

-With all these pieces put together (as in `examples/event_display.py`) it is no possible to run the event display.
+With all these pieces put together (as in `examples/event_display.py`) it is now possible to run the event display.
 In order to run the event display we first have to start the `glced` server program to which the wrapped `CEDViewer` processor will then connect.
 Starting the server and running the wrapped processor can be done via
 ```bash
 glced &